tom-mi/iBrew/README.md

 git clone https://github.com/Tristan79/iBrew.git
 ```

-Run `make` or use the requirements files.
+Run `make` (or use the requirements file) to configure the python packages.

 On windows download the additional [win32 package](https://sourceforge.net/projects/pywin32/files/pywin32/).
 Start iBrewUI with python to get a taskbar icon.

-I failed to create a package, I gave up after 8 hours, I just can not get it to work.
-And windows is fighting me
+I failed to create a working package :-)
-every step of the way, with its disaster of an user interface (who designs this?
-Even getting the theme to a bright color took 30 minutes of my time with some hack, are the persons responsible for choosing the color depressed?
-And then the jumping windows in the taskbar.
-I give it a try if I find an old windows xp iso.
-But not going to touch Win7/8/10/... ever again.
-I get annoyed when software is working against me.
-But it is almost never the os usually a stand alone app.
-But in windows 10 its windows itself fighting me on every step. wtf.
-It doubles the amount of time spend not coding.
-After 7 years without it, lets make the rest of my life.

-#### Versions
+## Versions
  * PHASE 1: [BRAINSTORMING] v0.0 Bean Grinder Pack
  * PHASE 2: [PROTOTYPE]     v0.1 White Tealeaf Edition
  * PHASE 3: [PROTOCOL]      v0.2 Tea Noire Sweet
  * PHASE 4: [CONSOLE]       v0.3 Kettle Rattle
  * PHASE 5: [WEB]           v0.4 Brewing on the 7th day
+                            v0.4.4 Intermezzo! <-- We are here!
  * PHASE 6: [PRERELEASE]    v0.5 The conundrum struggle
  * PHASE 7: [FINALCUT]      v1.0 Out of order!

+### Fixes
+ * 10-11-2016 Fixed relay so you can simulate an smarter coffee or ikettle
+ *  4-11-2016 Fixed status not working for homebridge :-)
+ *  4-11-2016 Example Homebridge config file!

-#### Upcoming for the last 3 versions
+### Upcoming for the last 3 versions
  * Timers protocol
  * Time arguments (have not figured that out)
  * Better error handling (sometimes it does not quit :-)